ta-matsuura/openwhisk-workshops/bootcamp/README.md

 During this workshop you will learn how to develop **serverless applications** composed of loosely coupled microservice-like functions.
 You'll explore OpenWhisk's latest *CLI* (command line interface) and UI and become an OpenWhisk star by implementing a weather bot using *IBM's Weather Company Data service* and *Slack*.
 You will also investigate how to use other capabilities such us our API Gateway integration allowing you to easily expose functions via API endpoints.
 You will have a first glance at our research-driven tech-preview called *Composer* allowing you to compose more complex serverless applications by combining multiple functions using control logic and state.
 You will also discover the new IBM Cloud Functions Shell (also a research-driven tech-preview).

+We recommend you follow the first few sections of this document in order, build the weather bot and discover API Gateway.
+The later sections discuss more advanced topics and can be explored in any order.

 We wish you a lot of fun and success...

 # Serverless Computing